sahil-byte/hackathon_wepon_detedtion/README.md

 ## Starting with a small step

-first i am going to make a person detetection module with OpenCV using Transfer Learning, due to time constraint.
+first i am going to make a person detetection module with OpenCV using Transfer Learning(pre existing modules of MobileNetSSD), due to time constraint.

+we are done with the training and weight files and config files.